karthikeya-aduri/flappy-bird-clone/README.md

 Linux and MacOS users require Love2D (version 11.5) and use the [Releases](https://github.com/karthikeya-aduri/flappy-bird-clone/releases/) page and download the .love file.

 Run the .love file using Love2D.
+Install the framework from here: [Love2D](https://love2d.org/)

 ## Usage
 - Space for jump